Breakfast event at University of Helsinki

 Tue 1.10.
 2019 at 9-10.30.

 Finland has a reputation of being a solution-oriented country.
 Throughout our history we have worked together to produce solutions to everyday challenges – be it surviving in a harsh climate, equity and equality in education or today sustainability.

-In solving grand challenges, multidisciplinarity, social sciences and humanities play a crucial role.
+In solving grand challenges, multidisciplinarity, social sciences and humanities play as a crucial role as new technologies.
 We try, as a society and in our universities, to integrate content and tools and to understand how societies and humans function.

 We invite you to join a breakfast discussion about the possibilities of interdisciplinarity in solving societal problems and the power of education and research in transforming Europe and its future.